-New Program Lowers Antibiotics Use and Improves Patient Safety in Long-Term Care Facilities
+New Program Lowers Antibiotic Use and Improves Patient Safety in Long-Term Care Facilities

 Overuse of antibiotics can lead to drug-resistant bacteria and harm to patients.
 This problem is particularly acute in long-term care settings (LTCs) such as nursing homes and assisted living facilities, where some 1.7 million older adults in the United States reside.
 To address these concerns, the Agency for Healthcare Research and Quality (AHRQ) funded Johns Hopkins Medicine and NORC to design, implement, and assess the AHRQ Safety Program for Improving Antibiotic Use in Long Term Care.
 The implementation approach included 15 training webinars on how to establish and maintain a stewardship program, ways to improve teamwork and communication, best practices for diagnosing and managing common infectious syndromes, as well as access to experts in antimicrobial stewardship, infectious disease and implementation approaches, and several tools to promote stewardship activities.